tektronix/keithley/.github/PULL_REQUEST_TEMPLATE.md

 Please review the [Contribution Guidelines](https://github.com/tektronix/keithley/CONTRIBUTING.md) before submitting.

 - [ ] You have previously submitted a Contributor License Agreement or have contacted a maintainer to request one.
+- [ ] You have given the Pull Request a descriptive name above.
 - [ ] You placed all files in an appropriate directory.
 - [ ] You updated README files if placing files in directories that already have READMEs.